How to Unstick a Dog after Mating? – Itsaboutdog

 Then it’s expected that you will panic and get scared after watching your canine friend in such scenarios as it seems dangerous for the dogs,

 but it’s not like that.
-As we have discussed above, it’s a natural process that happens with every dog when the dogs are almost satisfied and are going to end the procedure of mating.
+As we have discussed above, it’s a natural process that happens with every dog when the dogs are almost satisfied and will end the mating procedure.

 Veterinarians throughout the whole world always used to say that interrupting the ongoing procedure due to that scenario can be harmful to both dogs.

-Whereas, if your canine friend is new to this procedure, the pet might also get scared after experiencing this scenario which can cause severe anxiety and stress to the canine friend while trying to get separated from each other.
+However, suppose your canine friend is new to this procedure.
+In that case, the pet might also get scared after experiencing this scenario, which can cause severe anxiety and stress for the canine friend while trying to separate from each other.

-At this moment, when the dogs get stuck together, you have to play your role as an owner, your dog needs to stay calm and composed to get separated from each other, and this is the point where you can help the pet not physically but mentally.
+At this moment, when the dogs get stuck together, you have to play your role as an owner.
+Your dog needs to stay calm and composed to get separated from each other, and this is where you can help the pet physically and mentally.

-All you can do is follow some proper steps to calm the pet and encourage and take care of the pet to move further in the process.
+All you can do is follow some proper steps to calm the pet and encourage and take care of the pet to move further.

-A dog owner can follow steps to calm their canine friend while they get stuck during mating are discussed below.
+A dog owner can follow steps to calm their canine friend while they get stuck during mating, as discussed below.

 Make Them Feel Your Presence